 - 13. Any information needed by a shareholder to compute the recapture of the qualified electric vehicle credit.
 See Pub.
 535 for more information. - 14.
 Any information a shareholder may need to figure recapture of the Indian employment credit.
 Generally, if the corporation terminates a qualified employee less than 1 year after the date of initial employment, any Indian employment credit allowed for a prior tax year by reason of wages paid or incurred to that employee must be recaptured.
 For details, see section 45A(d). - 15.
+Nonqualified withdrawals by the corporation from a capital construction fund. - 16.
 Unrecaptured section 1250 gain.
-Figure this amount for each section 1250 property in Part III of Form 4797 for which you had an entry in column (g), but not in column (h), of Part I of Form 4797 by subtracting line 26g of Form 4797 from the smaller of line 22 or line 24 of Form 4797.
+Figure this amount for each section 1250 property in Part III of Form 4797 (except property for which gain is reported using the installment method on Form 6252) for which you had an entry in Part I of Form 4797 by subtracting line 26g of Form 4797 from the smaller of line 22 or line 24 of Form 4797.
 Figure the total of these amounts for all section 1250 properties.
-Report each shareholder's pro rata share of the total amount as "Unrecaptured section 1250 gain." - If the corporation also received a Schedule K-1 or Form 1099-DIV from an estate, a trust, a REIT, or a mutual fund reporting "unrecaptured section 1250 gain," do not add it to the corporation's own unrecaptured section 1250 gain.
-Instead, report it as a separate amount.
-For example, if the corporation received a Form 1099-DIV from a REIT with unrecaptured section 1250 gain, report it as "Unrecaptured section 1250 gain from a REIT." - 16.
-Any other information the shareholders need to prepare their tax returns.
+Generally, the result is the corporation's unrecaptured section 1250 gain.
+However, if the corporation is reporting gain on the installment method for a section 1250 property held more than 1 year, see the next paragraph to figure the unrecaptured section 1250 gain on that property allocable to this tax year.
+Report each shareholder's pro rata share of the total amount as "Unrecaptured section 1250 gain."